jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 Consider also the timing of what is going on in the project in terms of priorities and releases as well as your current status.
 If you already have a few PRs open it may be best to close them or concentrate on having them merged before adding yet another PR to the review stack.
-Limits of 5 open PRs per contributor have been discussed; consider staying well under that.
+The idea of limiting open PRs to 5 per contributor is occasionally raised; consider staying well under that.

 Put the time in to make your PRs as easy to understand and review as possible:
 Code, tests, documentation, good commit messages, relevant references, concise